-A Simple Guide to the 2022 Annual Enrollment Period for 2023 Medicare Plans
+Annual Enrollment Period Guide for 2024 Medicare Plans

 From October 15 to December 7, you have the opportunity to make changes to your Part D prescription drug plan or Medicare Advantage plan.
 This window of opportunity is called the Annual Enrollment Period (AEP).

 AEP is an excellent time to re-evaluate your Medicare plan.
 Why?

 Reviewing your healthcare plans can: